natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the total possible cumulative risk score.
 Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the total possible risk score for a single stressor or multiple stressors, respectively.

-**Step 4.** Each grid cell for each habitat or species is classified as LOW (1), MED (2) or HIGH (3) risk based on risk posed by the cumulative effects of multiple stressors.
-For each habitat/stressor pair, this is classified as:
+More formally, this is classified for each habitat/stressor pair as:

 .. math:: L_{jkl} = \begin{Bmatrix}
         0 & if & R_{jkl} = 0 \\